 Easter is usually know for chocolate, but in an Italian household you knew something else was in store – Easter Bread (casatiello).
 All of the kids in our neighborhood enjoyed this treat and looked forward to it just as much as we did.
 Everyone knew when the casatiello was baking in the oven because the aroma was simply amazing.

 All these years later, everyone still smiles when they hear me say that I’m having a piece of casatiello with my coffee.
-Lucky for me, my mom has more time on her hands and since my own children love it so much, she is happy to bake it more than once per year.
+We really lucky because when our mom became a nonna, she was only too happy to bake it more often for her grandchildren.

 The recipe below makes three casatiello and trust me on this, you’ll want three of them.
 The good news is that they can also be frozen… but I will guarantee you won’t have to!

 So, enjoy your Easter and have fun baking some casatiello =)

 2 bags of yeast (fast acting) dissolved in 2 cups of warm (not hot) water

 ¾ lb.
 Crisco (1 and a half sticks of Crisco)